olavr-dev/00_notes/html-css-responsive.md

 - Small screens, laptops – `769px` —`1024px`
 - Desktops, large screens – `1025px`—`1200px`
 - Extra large screens, TV – `1201px`, and more

+## 3 Important things to remember

+### Add different features step by step

+### Think about the core information that should be transferred to the end user

+### Less is more! - Do not over-style your website